Transverse forces and glassy liquids in infinite dimensions: One-particle process

 We have thus obtained an effective equation for the degree of freedom $\mathbf{u}_{0,\alpha}(t)$, the coordinates $\alpha$ of the position for particle $0$.
 The force-force correlation can be rewritten as

-where we have used, in order: \begin{itemize} \item the fact that forces between particle $0$ and other two distinct particles $i$ and $j$ are uncorrelated in the large dimensional limit; \item the equivalent roles played by the $d/2$ blocks; \item the fact that in the large dimensional limit the average $\langle ... \rangle_{0,\alpha}$ over the dynamics with the frozen direction $\alpha$ of particle $0$ can be replaced by an average over the dynamics of the full, unfrozen system, and that such an average can be carried out for all the $N$ particles of the system. \end{itemize} Moreover, we observe that in the high dimensional limit the force $\bnabla_{0,\alpha} \widetilde{U}(t)$ has a zero average, and its statistics are entirely determined by its second moment.
+The indices $a$ and $b$ identify the cavity degrees for the two coupled tagged space directions, as defined after Eq.~\eqref{eq:IO_infd_liquid_start}.
+In deriving Eq.~\eqref{eq:Mab} we have used, in order: \begin{itemize} \item the fact that forces between particle $0$ and other two distinct particles $i$ and $j$ are uncorrelated in the large dimensional limit; \item the equivalent roles played by the $d/2$ blocks; \item the fact that in the large dimensional limit the average $\langle ... \rangle_{0,\alpha}$ over the dynamics with the frozen direction $\alpha$ of particle $0$ can be replaced by an average over the dynamics of the full, unfrozen system, and that such an average can be carried out for all the $N$ particles of the system. \end{itemize} Moreover, we observe that in the high dimensional limit the force $\bnabla_{0,\alpha} \widetilde{U}(t)$ has a zero average, and its statistics are entirely determined by its second moment.
 The dynamical equation obtained for particle $0$ can be generalized to any particle in the liquid, since they are all identical.
 The resulting equation reads

 The memory kernel $\bM(t)$ encoding pairwise force-force correlations is self-consistently determined by the dynamics of two interacting particles.
 The latter can be obtained from the microscopic dynamics in the same way as in Eq.~\eqref{eq:sp}.
 However, we first observe that the memory kernel at the initial time is completely determined by the equilibrium properties of the system.
 Therefore, it has the same expression as its equilibrium counterpart, and in particular it is diagonal: